alextricity25/mariadb-galera-salt-ubuntu-formula/README.md

 Three Roles
 ============
-*haproxy - The load balancer in front of the MariaDB/Galera Cluster *db_bootstrap - Responsible for bootstrapping the first node of the MariaDB/Galera cluster.
+1.haproxy - The load balancer in front of the MariaDB/Galera Cluster 2.db_bootstrap - Responsible for bootstrapping the first node of the MariaDB/Galera cluster.
-*db - The rest of the nodes part of the MariaDB/Galera cluster.
+3.db - The rest of the nodes part of the MariaDB/Galera cluster.
 This does NOT include the bootstrap node.

 Four salt state files
 ============

-*haproxy - Install LB and configure it.
+1.haproxy - Install LB and configure it.
-*common - install netcat and rsync
+2.common - install netcat, rsync, and python-software-properties.
+Run apt-get update?
-*xtrabackup - install xtrabackup
+3.xtrabackup - install xtrabackup
-*mysql - install MariaDB/Galera and configure it.
+4.mysql - install MariaDB/Galera and configure it.